dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 most of those usages of `&nbsp;` are incorrect and have line breaking bugs like the one I just demonstrated above.

+TODO: It's not really the non-breaking behavior that's the problem here.

 So what so you do instead?
 I'd like to suggest using a regular space instead of `&nbsp;`.
 However the collapsing behavior I've described prevents you just inserting arbitrary spaces wherever you want, especially if you want multiple